gapope/Envisionate/README.md

 how we implemented our idea
 - used ultrasonic sensors to capture distance data and relay it to the corresponding buzzer
-- proof of concept: wanted DC motors to induce vibrations
+- proof of concept: wanted DC motors to induce vibration

-## TO DO

-### ASAP:

-- ~~Ask for McHacks shirt~~ (GOT IT) and make a harness!!!!
-    - This is gonna take a lot of crazy arts and crafts skills